owlowlyowl/pytest-ditto/README.md

 If the default persistence format, `pickle`, isn't appropriate different formats can be specified per test by using `ditto` marks - customised `pytest` mark decorators.

+The default persistence types are: `pickle`, `yaml` and `json`; however additional plugins can be installed as per below:
+- pandas via `pytest-ditto-pandas`

 ## Usage